Listen to the music below

 Like everything about the man, Way Out comes down to the basics.
 Keep your integrity.
 Howl at the moon.
 Have fun with your friends.
 Do it for love.
 But ultimately, as these 13 songs suggest, find your lane – your perfect country music lane – and get living.

-Acts Andy has supported: Brantley Gilbert, Florida Georgia Line, Brad Paisley, Keith Urban, Jason Aldean, Alabama, Kid Rock, Toby Keith, Kip Moore, Cody Johnson, Chase Rice, Randy Rogers Band, Casey Donahew, Foreigner, Granger Smith, Craig Morgan, Corey Smith, Jamey Johnson, Blackberry Smoke, Aaron Lewis, Love & Theft, Ashley McBryde among others.
+Acts Andy has played support for: Brantley Gilbert, Florida Georgia Line, Brad Paisley, Keith Urban, Jason Aldean, Jake Owen, Lee Brice, Miranda Lambert, Alabama, Kid Rock, Toby Keith, Kip Moore, Cody Johnson, Chase Rice, Randy Rogers Band, Casey Donahew, Foreigner, Granger Smith, Craig Morgan, Corey Smith, Jamey Johnson, Blackberry Smoke, Aaron Lewis, Love & Theft, Ashley McBryde among others.

 Country Living Magazine: